ludo-mastant/Projet-Monopoly/README.md

 # Monopoly Project school (edition) in Python

 Welcome to the **Monopoly in Python** project!
-This project recreates the famous **Monopoly** board game in a Python environment, allowing you to play against other players in a digital format. **Realised by ludo-mastant, evanSurGit and Rylight2512 ( abandoned us during the year )**
+This project recreates the famous **Monopoly** board game in a Python environment, allowing you to play against other players in a digital format. **Realised by ludo-mastant, EvanSurGit and Rylight2512 ( abandoned us during the year )**

 ## Table of Contents